Methodology

 Every formula on this site is attributed to a published source.
 This page lists what each calculator does, the science it's built on, and what it doesn't try to do.

-Editorial review by the SleepTools Editorial Team.
+Created and maintained by Reede Taylor.
 Last reviewed May 5, 2026.

 Editorial principles